-We see diversity everyday with our senses.
+We see diversity every day with our senses.
 A is A, B is B and C is C. How do they unite?
 They unite if we consider that they are the products of our tongue.
-They are three letters of a family called alphabet which our tongue uses to synthesize speech.
+They are three letters of a family called the alphabet which our tongue uses to synthesize speech.

-If A represents John, B represents Joan, C represents the tree outside that window, then A, B and C are parts of a family called the universe.
+If A represents John, B represents Joan, and C represents a tree, then A, B and C are parts of a family called the universe.
 According to both spirituality and science, the universe is a manifestation of an underlying unmanifest.
-They then all are a manifestation of that same unseen reality whatever that may be.
+They then all are a manifestation of that same unseen reality, whatever that may be.

-A, B and C as diverse is our everyday reality perceived by our senses and A, B and C are one is the understanding of the mind that results from a classification of individuals letters into an alphabet or individual beings into the universe.
+"A, B and C are diverse" is our everyday reality perceived by our senses and "A, B and C are one" is the understanding of the mind that results from a classification of individual letters into an alphabet or individual beings into the universe.

-Optical delusion of our Consciousness
+Optical Delusion of our Consciousness

-Unity in diversity is an extremely subtle truth hidden from view and unavailable for perception by natural means.
-Yet, it is not a merely a figment of imagination.
-We can think about it as the underlying reality of our existence; we exist, there must therefore be an ultimate cause of our existence.
+Unity in diversity is an extremely subtle truth, hidden from view and inaccessible to perception by natural means.
+Yet it is not merely a figment of imagination.
+We can think about it as the underlying reality of our existence.
+We exist - there must therefore be an ultimate cause of our existence.
 It has been experienced by a significant number of explorers who sought it.

-Sages, seers, prophets, philosophers of antiquity from all traditions proclaimed it as their ultimate discovery.
+Sages, seers, prophets and philosophers of antiquity from all traditions proclaimed it as their ultimate discovery.
 They taught it to the generality of members in their geographical communities as the most meaningful truth to learn to lead a life of health, harmony and wellness.
 In modernity, they are joined by our eminent scientists like Albert Einstein.
 We reproduce below an excerpt from a letter Einstein (Calaprice, 2005, p.
-206) wrote on February 12, 1950, to a distraught father who had lost his young son and approached him for comfort:
+206) wrote on February 12, 1950, to a distraught father who had lost his young son and who approached Einstein for comfort:

 A human being is a part of the whole, called by us "Universe," a part limited in time and space.
-He experiences himself, his thoughts and feelings as something separate from the rest-a kind of optical delusion of his consciousness.
+He experiences himself, his thoughts and feelings as something separate from the rest - a kind of optical delusion of his consciousness.
 The striving to free oneself from this delusion is the one issue of true religion.
 Not to nourish it but to try to overcome it is the way to reach the attainable measure of peace of mind.

-What a wisdom Einstein shared in this message!
-When we contemplatively experience the oneness of our ultimate reality, Einstein's "optical delusion" of diverse beings in the universe separate from the rest disappears.
-The "optical delusion" lasts as long as its reality is unknown; when that comes to light the illusion disappears.
+What wisdom Einstein shared in this message!
+When we contemplatively experience the oneness of our ultimate reality, Einstein's "optical delusion" of separate and diverse beings in the universe disappears.
+The "optical delusion" lasts as long as its true nature is unknown; when that comes to light, the delusion disappears.
 It is like the reality of a dream which disappears the instant we wake up.